Beginner rock guitar lessons for n00bs and rusty rockers

 The guitars are built with an attention to quality you don't find at most of the big manufacturers.
 For example, all the components are hand-picked.

 The painted models are "powder coated", which means the paint is electro-statically bonded to the metal.
 No peeling!
 Each guitar takes months to finish - there are actually some very cool photos that show the process of building these works of art.

-If you're ready to go now, you can get your very own Normandy Guitar starting for right around $2000.
-Either head over here to contact a dealer, or if you happen to be in Oregon, stop in to visit their authorized dealers and grab a Normandy Guitar.
+If you're ready to go now, you'll need to hunt down your very own Normandy Guitar.
+Either head over here to Reverb.com to see if you can find one.
 Show us you're a true metal fan!